SEO for Podcasts: How to Make Your Podcast Rank

 Creating a website for your podcast can work wonders for SEO.
 A dedicated website will make it easier for Google to discover your podcast and your new episodes, and it will index your written content, which will increase your chances of ranking.
 This will make it easier for your audience to find you.

-On your website, you can target relevant keywords (more on that later), create blog content to be published in tandem with the release of new episodes, and link to other related episodes to keep your audience engaged and help them to discover new content.
+On your website, you can target relevant keywords (more on that later), create blog content to be published in tandem with the release of new episodes, and link to other related episodes to keep your audience engaged and to help them discover new content.

 2. Choose a relevant theme